 - Dental cavities and erosion of the surface of your teeth from frequent vomiting (bulimia)

-- Low bone density (osteoporosis) as a result of long-term malnutrition (anorexia)
+- Low bone density (osteoporosis) as a result of irregular or absent menstruation or long-term malnutrition (anorexia)

 - Stunted growth caused by poor nutrition (anorexia)